JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

 A dependency injection (DI) framework allows you to inject different dependencies into components based on the current environment or target platform.
-To manage ViewModels, you can use Koin, Metro, or another DI framework that supports Kotlin Multiplatform.
+To manage ViewModels, you can use Koin, Metro, or any other DI framework that supports Kotlin Multiplatform.

 For an advanced example of dependency injection usage, see the [Share data access layer](multiplatform-ktor-sqldelight.md) tutorial.